Maxim Koltsov

 withEnv :: VarEnv -> m a -> m a

-classes for that and give a general instance for our type class:
+Instances of this class will use VarEnv and ValStore class to interact with the store.
+We can use MonadReader and MonadState classes for that and give a general instance for our type class:

 instance (Monad m, MonadReader VarEnv m, MonadState (ValStore m r) m) => MonadInterpreter m r where

-= ask
+getEnv = ask

-getEnv = (M.! x) <$> ask
+findAddr x = (M.! x) <$> ask

-findAddr x = (M.! a) <$> get
+readAddr a = (M.! a) <$> get

-readAddr a = M.size <$> get
+alloc _ = M.size <$> get

-alloc _ = modify $ M.insert x v
+store x v = modify $ M.insert x v

-store x v = local (const $ e) withEnv e
+withEnv e = local (const $ e)

 The actual interpreter